“Dearly beloved,

 Beginning his singing career in the late 1930’s, my elder Auntie, on my mother’s side, had his 1958 hit “Catch a Falling Star” on a 78RPM.

-To put in to context, my mum was basically getting a comeback album from a singer who was hugely popular in the mid fifties.
+To put into this artist into a more up to date context, my mum was basically getting a comeback album from a singer who was hugely popular in the mid fifties.
 That would have been 18 years before.

-For 2024, that would be 2006.
+For 2024 (as I write this), that would be 2006.
 That’s like Justin Timberlake making a comeback album today.
 Oh hang on…he is.

 That just doesn’t seem the same to me.